trifork/TPA-Gradle-Plugin/README.md

 ```
 The Perfect App tasks
 ---------------------
-tpaCurrent - Fetches info about current deploy of all variants
-tpaCurrentDebug - Fetches info about latest deploy of debug variant
+tpaInfoDebug - Fetches info about latest deploy of debug variant
-tpaCurrentRelease - Fetches info about latest deploy of release variant
+tpaInfoRelease - Fetches info about latest deploy of release variant
 tpaDeployDebug - Deploys debug variant
 tpaDeployRelease - Deploys release variant

 ```

-There are two types of tasks installed by the TPA plugin, namely tpaCurrent tasks and tpaDeploy tasks.
+There are two types of tasks installed by the TPA plugin, namely tpaInfo tasks and tpaDeploy tasks.
 These are explained separately below.

 ##Current tasks

-You can use the tpaCurrent (or any variant version of it) to learn about the current situation of TPA deployments.
+You can use the tpaInfo (or any variant version of it) to learn about the current situation of TPA deployments.
 An example of running a current task for the 'release' build:

 ```
-~/$ ./gradlew tpaCurrentRelease
+~/$ gradle tpaInfoRelease
-:app:tpaCurrentRelease
+:app:tpaInfoRelease
 Current deploy information for variant 'release':
 * Track name/applicationId: com.pepsico.pepsi.game
 * Size: 2,4 MB